Understanding Budgeted Income Statements

 3. Estimate selling and administrative expenses and subtract them from the gross margin.
 Selling and administrative expenses can include advertising, rent, salaries, and other general and administrative expenses.

 4. Estimate interest payments and taxes and subtract them from the remaining number.
-This provides the estimated net income for the projected period.
+By calculating interest payments and other itemized deductions, you can get an estimated net income for the projected period.

 Limitations of Budgeted Income Statements